Health Promotion

 PhD.
 Topic: Investigation into the implementation of the Nutrition Standards for School Meals.

 PhD.
-Supervisor: Dr Colette Kelly
+Supervisor: Prof. Colette Kelly

 With the recent introduction of the Nutrition Standards of School Meals in Delivering Equality of Opportunity (DEIS) schools and the potential introduction of these standards across all post primary schools, the aim of this research is to investigate the internal school factors that influence the implementation of these standards in post primary schools.
 The research plan is organised into three interlinked work streams.
 The direction of work streams two and three are subject to adaptation as work stream one has the potential to amend the areas of enquiry.
 Work stream one consists of a mixed methods systematic review of the barriers and facilitators to implementing Food and Nutrition Standards in School Meals.
 Factors (barriers and facilitators) reported to influence implementation will be synthesized using the theoretical domain framework.